salkar/inkwell/README.md

 (e.g., comments, reblogs, favorites, following/followers, communities and timelines) to your Ruby on Rails application.

+## New version is actively developed and will be released soon
+It will be with breaking changes in api - new modules structure, simpler usage and more flexibility.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NYTZGSJD3H3BC)

 ### References that may be useful: